-She currently works as a psychotherapist at an outpatient mental health clinic within the Department Of Psychiatry and Pediatrics at Montefiore Medical Center providing individual and family interventions to individuals experiencing Post-Traumatic Stress Disorder and other diagnosis as a result from abuse and/or other forms of trauma.
+She currently works as a psychotherapist at an outpatient mental health clinic within the Department of Psychiatry and Pediatrics at Montefiore Medical Center providing individual and family interventions to individuals experiencing Post-Traumatic Stress Disorder and other diagnosis as a result from abuse and/or other forms of trauma.
 She has a long-standing passion to helping children, adolescents, and their families understand the impact of trauma, family conflicts, adversity and medical/mental health diagnosis.
 She has worked with various multi-disciplinary teams for the purpose of advocating but also to collectively empower the family’s potential for overall healing and mental well-being.
-Wendy believes that with the right support and effective therapeutic intervention; families can overcome the challenges to mental health and children can obtain mastery of their own internal and external resources.
+Valdez believes that with the right support and effective therapeutic intervention; families can overcome the challenges to mental health and children can obtain mastery of their own internal and external resources.

 Prior to pursuing his degree in Social Work, Rick practiced commercial litigation for twelve years, during which time he was repeatedly named a “Rising Star” by Superlawyers magazine.
 In 2012, the National LGBT Bar Association selected Rick for inclusion on its Top LGBT Lawyers Under 40 list.
 Rick left his law practice to pursue a counseling degree because he felt a strong calling to support individuals in their mental health journeys.
 Rick works collaboratively with clients to address issues from a strengths-based perspective, leading to lasting changes.